 In the meantime, I continued my studies to acquire my Remedial Massage Diploma (coming second in the ‘Achievements in Theory’).
 Probably also a good point to let you know here, that I was a qualified Registered Nurse, but typically injured my back in a lifting accident and had my lower spine fused.
 Yes, I was admonished by my mother, who thought massage was not really a sensible idea for an ex-nurse with a dicky back.

 After five years of working from home, my reputation was growing and I was invited to move into one of the physiotherapist’s rooms at Mead St. This is where the business blossomed.
 I now had a central location and access to an electric table, WooHoo! (you have no idea how much better it makes life for the therapist, not to mention the client).

 The business thrived and I took on my first therapist, that dream of opening my own clinic was getting closer.Finally in October of 2014, my dream came into fruition; I leased a small space on Haynes St (our current clinic).
 We worked hard to fit it out.

 I then I lay awake at night thinking, “Is this the right thing to do?
 Can I sustain a business on my own?”
 The clinic looked great, two individually temperature controlled rooms, electric tables, and a swish reception area/waiting room (Well I think its swish).

-So that brings us up to now, nearly five years after opening the clinic, we are happily thriving.
-I now have my best friend and hubby, Alec, on board as Practice Manager, we have two fantastic Remedial Massage Therapists, Eilish and Jackie, oh and our daughter (the lovely face in our ads), works in the café below us.
+So that brings us up to now, we are happily thriving.
+I now have my best friend and hubby, Alec, working as Practice Manager.
+We also have four fantastic Remedial Massage Therapists, Eilish, Jackie, Sona and Nikki.
 All I can say is dreams do come true if you really believe.